bewoldt/bewoldt.github.io/_posts/2018-2-9-flexbox-align-items.md

 date:   2018-2-9
 categories:
 ---
-The align-items property defines how the browser distributes space between and around flex items along the cross-axis of their container.
+The align-items property defines how the browser distributes space between and around flex items along the vertical axis of their container.
 Justify-content aligns items along the horizontal axis, align-items aligns items on the vertical axis.

 **flex-start**: Items are positioned at the beginning of the container.